alexch/codelikethis/public/lessons/learn_to_code_with_javascript/intro.md

   * there's always more than one way to do it
   * every solution has tradeoffs
   * there is always a better way, and never a perfect way
+  * often the hardest part of coding is *defining* the problem, not solving it

-  * "The only perfect program is an empty file." - Alex
+> "The only perfect program is an empty file." - Alex

 # What is coding?